Lakmali07/ecom/README.md

 # ecom

-E commerce app I have done for a technical assignment.
+E commerce app I did for a technical assignment using Flutter.
 In this project I have used the following.

 Login - using a REST API stores and uses the access token.<br /> products - get and display list of products using a moc service.<br />